cda-tum/mqt-dasqa/README.md

 2. Install development dependencies - `pip install -r requirements-dev.txt`

-## Experimental Feature
+## Experimental Features

+### Vectorized Yield Simulator

 Yield simulation is used in frequency allocation to detect common collisions in frequency allocation.
 The image below from ([G. Li, Y. Ding and Y. Xie](https://arxiv.org/abs/1911.12879)) lists the conditions and their thresholds.

 ![frequency collision conditions](docs/images/frequency_collision_conditions.png)

+Injecting random noise from a Gaussian distribution into pre-fabrication qubit frequencies enables a yield simulator to accurately model post-fabrication frequencies.
+The Monte Carlo simulations allow the successful fabrications of a quantum processor design to be accurately modeled, and the resulting yield rate to be estimated.
+Through repeated runs of the simulation process, the successful simulations are calculated in relation to all simulations, thereby providing an accurate estimate of the overall yield rate.
+Furthermore, the use of this simulation process enables a more precise analysis of the effects of the random noise on the pre-fabrication qubit frequencies, allowing for more precise estimates of the yield rate.

 In this toolkit, a new vectorized yield simulator called [YieldSimulator2](mqhad/architecture_generator/yieldsimulator/yieldsimulator2.py) is implemented.
 It is still experimental as the performance for the yield simulator needs to be benchmarked.
 It's hypothesized that the new yield simulator can handle large quantum hardware layout given it's vectorized nature.
-For furthe information, see [Future Improvements](#future-improvements) section.
+For further information, see [Future Improvements](#future-improvements) section.
+Currently, the unvectorized yield simulator [YieldSimulator](mqhad/architecture_generator/yieldsimulator/yieldsimulator.py) is used as the default yield simulator.

 ## FAQs